apache/tvm/docs/deploy/tensorrt.rst

 * Tar file installation.

-With the tar file installation method, you must provide the path of the extracted tar archive to USE_TENSORRT_GRAPH_RUNTIME=/path/to/TensorRT.
-With the system install method, USE_TENSORRT_GRAPH_RUNTIME=ON will automatically locate your installation.
+With the tar file installation method, you must provide the path of the extracted tar archive to USE_TENSORRT_RUNTIME=/path/to/TensorRT.
+With the system install method, USE_TENSORRT_RUNTIME=ON will automatically locate your installation.

 Building TVM with TensorRT support
 ----------------------------------

 There are two separate build flags for TensorRT integration in TVM.
 These flags also enable
-cross-compilation: USE_TENSORRT=ON will also you to build a module with TensorRT support on a host machine, while USE_TENSORRT_GRAPH_RUNTIME=ON will enable the TVM runtime on an edge device to execute the TensorRT module.
-You should enable both if you want to compile and also execute models.
+cross-compilation: USE_TENSORRT_CODEGEN=ON will also you to build a module with TensorRT support on a host machine, while USE_TENSORRT_RUNTIME=ON will enable the TVM runtime on an edge device to execute the TensorRT module.
+You should enable both if you want to compile and also execute models with the same TVM build.

-* USE_TENSORRT=ON/OFF - This flag will enable compiling a TensorRT module, which does not require any TensorRT library.
+* USE_TENSORRT_CODEGEN=ON/OFF - This flag will enable compiling a TensorRT module, which does not require any TensorRT library.
-* USE_TENSORRT_GRAPH_RUNTIME=ON/OFF/path-to-TensorRT - This flag will enable the TensorRT runtime module.
-This will build TVM against the TensorRT libraries.
+* USE_TENSORRT_RUNTIME=ON/OFF/path-to-TensorRT - This flag will enable the TensorRT runtime module.
+This will build TVM against the installed TensorRT library.

 Example setting in config.cmake file:

 .. code:: cmake

-    set(USE_TENSORRT ON)
+    set(USE_TENSORRT_CODEGEN ON)
-    set(USE_TENSORRT_GRAPH_RUNTIME /home/ubuntu/TensorRT-7.0.0.11)
+    set(USE_TENSORRT_RUNTIME /home/ubuntu/TensorRT-7.0.0.11)

 Build and Deploy ResNet-18 with TensorRT